delacannon/nes.css-icon-studio/README.md

-# Nes.css Pixelbox Studio
+## Nes.css Pixelbox Studio

-Create pixel icons and sprites to use with NES.css
+Create icons and sprites in css to use with NES.css, the NES-style(8bit-like) CSS Framework.

 ###TODO